ImPoulpitos/ImPoulpitos/README.md

 ## Projects that I'm working on 📂

 ### [**Sea of Thieves France**](https://sotfr.net)
-In **December 2021**, I joined the frencn Sea of Thieves community as a volunteer to provide tools and applications for our french playerbase!
+In **December 2021**, I joined the Sea of Thieves France's community as a volunteer to provide tools and applications for our french playerbase!
 With more than **95k members**, it is the largest Sea of Thieves affiliated community. *(We even have our own in-game ship set!)*\

 ![Join us now](https://discord.com/sotfr)